tsduck/tsduck/src/doc/building.md

 Depending on the platform, the packages can be `.deb` or `.rpm` files.
-There is currently no support to build an installation package on other Linux distros, FreeBSD or OpenBSD.
+There is currently no support to build an installation package on other Linux distros, FreeBSD, OpenBSD, NetBSD.

 There is no need to build the TSDuck binaries before building the installers.
 Building the binaries, when necessary, is part of the installer build.